Consumers also had some time to get used to the impact of the 2017 tax reform, which changed the deductibility

 “We have very low unemployment, and home builders have a hard time finding skilled construction workers,” said Lawrence Yun, chief economist at the National Association of Realtors.

 This means builders will have to get creative.
-Constructing homes from factory-made modules, for example, would use fewer construction workers, Yun suggested.
+Constructing homes from factory-made modules, for example, would use fewer construction workers and best materials from which is one of the main ideas of this post about on how the beetle kill wood

 Regulatory changes in the aftermath of the financial crisis also make it harder for banks to lend to home builders to speculatively build homes, Berson said.
 While this prevents overbuilding, it also holds back construction in a market that already has a low inventory of homes.